GTedZ/Binance-lib/README.md

 # Binance-lib
- A JS library for binance, only the basic features, but will solve some of the problems that 'node-binance-api' hasn't yet fixed, like receiving futures position info such as entryPrice as a response order request, and for you to add any other additional stuff easily in the files.
+A FULL JS library for the binance API, currently includes the FULL Spot, Margin (including Wallet, Savings, Mining API, etc...) and Futures API support, it is much more detailed in documentation, easiest error-handling, NO try-catch blocks whatsoever.

+## Currently includes:
+- SPOT API (Market Data, Account/Trade)
+- Margin API
+- Wallet API
+- Sub-Account API
+-

  ***WILL include all SPOT, MARGIN, FUTURES<a href='#futures-documentation'><sup>ref</sup></a> and EUROPEAN market/account/trade/websocket<a href='#Websockets'><sup>ref</sup></a> options***